 CZECH REPUBLIC

 Abstract: Digital control of a model railway track requires control of the movement of vehicles and their functions (sounds, lighting) and control of track-side elements (switches, signals, occupancy detectors, etc.).
 While the control of the vehicles is given by a standard whose functionality is perfectly adequate for normal operation, the control of track-side elements can be handled by more ways.
 For small domestic tracks, commercial solutions are available from several companies, but for extensive (large) tracks there is no such concept and the appropriate solution is usually made tailored to the application (club tracks, simulators for training of railway operators).
 Track in the Railway Vehicles Control Laboratory of the Faculty of Business and Economics of Mendel University in Brno can be categorized as large; therefore, a specific system is necessary.
 However, the existing one is not suitable for several fundamental reasons.
-Therefore, a modernized system has been developed; the overall concept and methods are part of the design management of the large track.
+Therefore, a modernized system has been developed.
+New protocol for RS485 bus has been designed, hardware and firmware of a new GPIO slave module MTB-UNI v4 has been developed, new RS485 master module MTB-USB has been developed and other two new hardware modules including firmware for their MCUs have been developed.
+A computer application MTB Daemon and a library have been developed to access the bus.
 The result is a system that meets the relatively demanding requirements and enables further development and use in the laboratory.

 Keywords: model railway, electronic control, communication protocol, MTB, interlocking, Railway Vehicles Control Laboratory